kcouillard/formstack/README.md

 I was hoping to gain the insight as to what most people were searching for, in order to present back to the company, the most popular search parameters.
 This information could help them determine exactly how to grow their inventory best for their customers.

+## Final Project - Mashup for Address Validation and Match ...
 I realized that Formstack doesn’t do much field analysis right now and I came to a new conclusion.
 I think the most interesting position for me at Formstack would be that of *Software Developer - Attribution and Analytics*, rather than what I initially applied for, being Form Conversions.